 I'm a LIcensed Clinical Social Worker with over thirty years experience working in a variety of counseling settings and hospitals with adults, children and families who are experiencing a wide range of issues and problems.
 During our first meeting, you can expect a brief review of information you've already provided about your personal history and current circumstances and to discuss your reasons for seeking counseling along with the goals you'd like to achieve (if known).
 Based on the information you provide, we'll develope an agreed upon strategy for obtaining these goals.
 In addtion, most of the time, at the end of our first meeting, I can give you an estimate of the number of meetings it will take to get there.
 I have Bachelor's Degress in Psychology and Sociology and a Master's Degree in Social Work.
 I have taught in my profession at the undergraduate and graduate levels, am an approved Clinical Intern Supervisor and have been a fully licensed clinician for decades.
 I strive to assist all those who work with me in resolving the issues that have brought them to counseling to ensure they feel benefited by the experience.

-I am licensed in Florida and in Idaho with 10 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & motivation, self esteem, and confidence.
+I am licensed in Idaho with 23 years of professional work experience.
+I have experience in helping clients with trauma and abuse, coping with grief and loss, eating disorders, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Clifton region and in the state of Idaho.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.